mario-to-lowercase/MicroDoc/pages/server-configuration.md

 For Microsoft IIS, you'll need to create a URL Rewrite rule.

 1. Install the URL Rewrite module if you haven't already
-2. Create a `web.config` file in your Microblog root directory with the following content:
+2. Create a `web.config` file in your MicroDoc root directory with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>